 Returning to the divine nature, if man has been made in God’s image, and that is being restored in the Christian such that he/she may have the mind of Christ, it follows that such noble qualities that mankind at his best can possess must mirror, in measure, those same qualities possessed by God.
 Such have been delineated in Scripture, and have also been acted out in the earthly ministry and Passion of Jesus, the incarnated Word.
 God’s love, compassion and forgiving nature combined with His hatred of injustice, debauchery and cruelty may be different in degree but cannot be different in nature from how man understands such qualities.

-That is contrary to the teaching of certain influential theologians of the past in order to justify their paradoxical conceptions of God’s “love” within their theology and the dire cosmic outcomes that derive from it.
-When on the other hand nature and outcome are seen to tally, regardless of the means to attain it and Scripture finally coheres such that the teaching of Yahweh, His Son and each apostle coalesce, then shall not the mystery of God have been completed? (cf. Rev10:7-8)
+That is contrary to the teaching of certain influential theologians of the past (including the aforementioned Augustine) in order to justify their paradoxical conceptions of God’s “love” within their theology and the dire cosmic outcomes that derive from it.
+When, on the other hand, God’s nature and the providential outcomes are seen to tally such that the teaching of Jesus and the apostles agree with each other, then shall not the mystery of God have been completed? (cf. Rev10:7-8)

 Author’s Facebook page HERE